 Before merging the probabilities we divide each of them by two.
 This reflects the fact that we are combining entirely different hadiths together.
 It is easier to fabricate entirely new hadiths and chains than to fabricate supporting chains for the same hadith.
 So the probability of all the separate hadiths being true is lower than the probability of all the chains of the same hadith being true.

-So the result is that there is a 44.4% chance that the crux of the meaning of the hadiths is true.
+So the result is that there is a 40.41% chance that the crux of the meaning of the hadiths is true.
 In my methodology a hadith that reaches 30% or higher is ṣaḥīḥ.
-So the combined hadiths together can be considered authentic.
+So the combined meaning of the hadiths together can be considered authentic.

 AOA, Akhi! few days ago I met an aunt of me.She and her daughters are very social and they all are well known in their fields.My father couldn't afford our studies so we sisters are just graduate.Also my father never allowed us to go out much so we are kind of staying at home type girls.But Alhamdulillah all are married and happy in their lives.My aunt said to me that the kind of life u are living,is just making u a burden on society.So does a person must be recognized by society before dying?

 Alaikumassalam wa rahmatullah,

 In my opinion a saintly “soccer mom” who has no accomplishment beyond taking care of her family is infinitely more admirable than a selfish and greedy female CEO.
 A woman’s worth has nothing to do with her accomplishments and everything to do with her character.
 A saintly woman who carries out her duties (whatever they may be) is better than other women regardless of accomplishments.